-The following table describes the fields on the Globals- PoE Units tab.
+Use the data in the following table to use the Globals- PoE Units tab.

 Name Description

 Power(watts) Indicates the total power (in watts) available to the switch.

 OperStatus Indicates the power state of the switch:

 • on

 • off

 • faulty

 This is a read-only cell.

 Consumption Power (watts) Indicates the power (in watts) being used by the switch.
 This is a read-only cell.

 UsageThreshold% Indicates the percentage of the total power usage of the preceding switch, to which the system sends a trap.

 Important:

 You must enable the traps (NotificationControlEnable) to receive a power usage trap.

 PowerDeviceDetectionType Indicates the power detection type that the switch uses to detect a request for power from a device connected to all ports on the switch.
 Values include:

 • 802.3at

 802.3atAndLegacySupport